ICEJ Passover article 2024

 The book of Hebrews says the Old Testament sacrificial system is only a shadow of the good things to come—not the realities themselves.
 The sacrificial lamb in Exodus 12 was the shadow that pointed to the true Lamb of God who, in the fullness of time, was offered as a sacrifice for sin.
 The same day (and I believe Scripture reveals the same hour) thousands of lambs were being sacrificed in the temple, Jesus took His last breaths on the cross.

 Coincidence?
 Not according to how God does things.
 The first Passover in Exodus was a picture of God’s plan to redeem creation—a plan set from the beginning.
-Jesus was the Lamb “slain from the foundation of the world” (Revelation 13:8).
+Jesus is the Lamb “slain from the foundation of the world” (Revelation 13:8).
 Despite the power of sin on a person’s life, God reigns supreme.
 In His mercy, He offered a way for those He created to be released from slavery to sin and spiritual death and gain life eternal.

-As Christians we celebrate with the Jewish people their national redemption from slavery in this story.
+As Christians, we celebrate with the Jewish people their national redemption from slavery in this story.
 But the significance of Passover for us who believe Jesus was indeed God’s Lamb runs deeper, for it pictures our own freedom from being slaves to sin and death:

 For you know that it was not with perishable things such as silver or gold that you were redeemed from the empty way of life handed down to you from your ancestors, but with the precious blood of Christ, a lamb without blemish or defect.
 He was chosen before the creation of the world, but was revealed in these last times for your sake.
 (1 Peter 1:18–20)